 Hey there.
-My name is Bryan Coe and I’m the editor for SoccerHandbook.com.
+My name is Bryan Coe, and I’m the editor and founder of SoccerHandbook.com.
 I’ve been playing soccer since I was 8 years old.
 I won’t tell you how many years ago that was though, but you can guess my age by the classic Copas I still wear.
 HA!

 Throughout my soccer career, I played with a number of club teams, select teams (there were no academy teams in the US back then), as well as through high school.
 I didn’t play on a college team, mostly because I graduated from the University of Tennessee and they didn’t have a collegiate team at the time.
 I ended up playing with a group of internationals.
 This taught me a lot about the different styles of soccer around the world.
 There were some excellent players on the team, and we usually beat the UT club team when we played them.

 Sometimes I think I wouldn’t still be playing if I had played competitively in college.
 I probably would have been injured or might have burned out.

 I’ve also coached at the youth level.
 This was a real eyeoner for how few resources there are out there for volunteer and parent coaches.
 It was also my motivation for starting Soccerhandbook.com

 Today, I don’t know how I would live without soccer!
 It is my stress relief.
 I get out there on the pitch and all I have to worry about is chasing that ball around.
 I’m still very active in the soccer community and play year-round.
 Through my company, I also sponsor a team, FC Blackbird, that plays indoors, and an outdoor team over 40s team: Lititz Futbol Club.

 Todd has a vast amount of experience coaching soccer in both the men’s and women’s games at the youth, collegiate, and professional levels.
 He uses his breadth of knowledge to help develop drills and sessions plans for Soccer Handbook.